Top 11 U.S. Big Mountain Ski Resorts: Opinion From a Freestyle Skier

 This was the easiest decision on the list.
 Jackson Hole is hands down my favorite big mountain resort in the United States.
 The terrain within the resort is unmatched almost anywhere else in the world.
 Notable areas in the resort include Corbet’s Couloir, Casper Bowl, The Hobacks, and Expert Chutes.
 Skiing there felt as if there was a never-ending supply of big mountain terrain to get funky with (and that’s not even including the expansive side-country access).
 There can be some extensive crowds to deal with but there are plenty of days in which Jackson Hole feels like a ghost town.

-2: Palisades Tahoe, CA
+2: Palisades Tahoe, California

 big mountain,